kiwi0fruit/knitty/knitty.md

 # 1. New interfaces

-New interfaces are exclusive to Pandoctools.
+New interfaces are exclusive to Knitty.

 ## 1.1 New command line interfaces